The Happy Music Festival

 Finals Live Schedule:

-Violin: Violin Classical Junior A&B, Violin Classical Intermediate A&B, Violin Classical Senior, Violin Ensemble Open
+Violin: Violin Classical Junior A&B, Violin Classical Intermediate A&B, Pop Violin Junior, Pop Violin Open, Violin Ensemble Open

 Piano: Piano Little Stars, Piano Classical Junior A, B, C

-Piano: Pop Piano Junior, Pop Piano Open, Play & Sing Junior, Play & Sing Open, Four-Hands Junior, Four-Hands Open, Classical Intermediate A&B, Classical Senior, Mendelssohn Open
+Piano: Pop Piano Junior, Pop Piano Open, Sing & Play Junior, Sing & Play Open, Four-Hands Junior, Four-Hands Open, Classical Intermediate A&B, Classical Senior

 Exact timeslot to be announced after registration close.
 Performers need to ensure they can to commit the stated session dates before registration.